Quantum Supercritical Regime with Universal Magnetocaloric Scaling in Ising Magnets

 To compare the quantum critical and supercritical cooling, we collect the peak values in the Gr\"uneisen ratios by scanning the field at various fixed temperatures, and show the results in Fig.~\ref{fig4}\textbf{b}.
 From the comparisons, we find the Ising compound \cno~demonstrates a quantum supercritical scaling $\Gamma_B \propto T^{-\Delta/{z\nu}} = T^{-15/8}$, significantly exceeding the quantum critical divergence $\Gamma_B \propto T^{-1/{z\nu}} = T^{-1}$ observed in other compounds~\cite{Wolf2014,Oliver2017}.
-Nevertheless, as the 1D QCP is embedded within a dome of 3D magnetic order in \cno~\cite{liang2015}, the predicted universal behaviors are experimentally accessible within a finite-temperature window.
-Besides, we present results for another representative supercritical system --- the Heisenberg-Dzyaloshinskii-Moriya (HDM) chain --- in Fig.~\ref{fig4}\textbf{b}, where a $T^{-3/2}$ scaling is observed, also surpassing the $T^{-1}$ scaling (see methods). \\
+Besides, for the Ising-chain compound \ch{CoNb_2O_6}, additional interactions like the interchain coupling can lead to a low-temperature 3D ordered phase, where signatures of the $E_8$ or $D_8^{(1)}$ spectrum are observed~\cite{coldea2010, wu2014, morris2014, cui2019, amelin2020, zou2021, Ning2024}.
+Although the 1D QCP is embedded within a dome of 3D magnetic order in \cno~\cite{liang2015}, our predicted universal behaviors remain experimentally observable within a finite-temperature window that extends beyond the 3D ordered phase boundary.
+Consequently, we conclude that the experimental predictions regarding quantum supercritical scaling and its associated enhanced cooling effects remain robust against inter-chain perturbations.
+Besides, we present results for another representative supercritical system --- the Heisenberg chain with Dzyaloshinskii-Moriya (DM) interaction --- in Fig.~\ref{fig4}\textbf{b}, where a $T^{-3/2}$ scaling is observed, also surpassing the $T^{-1}$ scaling (see Methods and Supplementary Note 5). \\

-{\bf{Discussion and Outlook}}\\ The discovery of the MCE originates from the pioneering work of Weiss and Piccard in 1917~\cite{Weiss1917, Smith2013}, who first reported ``very sensitive temperature variations in relation to the magnetic field'' above the Curie point $T_c$ of nickel.
-From a contemporary viewpoint, the MCE emerges as a distinctive supercritical phenomenon, since thermal fluctuations are most prominent above the critical temperature $T_c$ and rapidly attenuate below it (see methods).
-To extend the MCE to lower temperature constitute a significant changellage for cryogenic technologies.
-In this study, we propose that the classical supercritical regime above the Curie point is replaced with the QSR emerging above the QCP, accompanied by distinct quantum supercritical scaling --- a universally diverging Gr\"uneisen ratio $\Gamma_h$ in the zero-temperature limit.
+{\bf{Discussion}}\\ The discovery of MCE originates from the pioneering work of Weiss and Piccard in 1917~\cite{Weiss1917, Smith2013}, who first reported ``very sensitive temperature variations in relation to the magnetic field'' above the Curie point $T_c$ of nickel.
+From a contemporary viewpoint, the MCE emerges as a distinctive supercritical phenomenon, since thermal fluctuations are most prominent above $T_c$ and rapidly attenuate below it.
+To extend the MCE to lower temperatures constitutes a significant challenge for cryogenic technologies.
+Recent studies have proposed utilizing frustrated quantum magnets as potential platforms for extreme cooling~\cite{Xiang2024Nature, Li2024TopoCooling}.